robomotic/ai-red-teaming/README.md

 - Improve safety metrics and risk assessments
 - Build public trust in AI deployments

+## What is GenAI Red Teaming?

+GenAI Red Teaming involves simulating adversarial behaviors against Generative AI systems—such as Large Language Models (LLMs)—to uncover vulnerabilities related to security, safety, and trust.
+By thinking like an attacker, this process identifies flaws before they can cause real-world harm.
+It combines human expertise with automation and AI tools to evaluate both foundational models and interconnected application layers, ensuring comprehensive risk assessment across the AI ecosystem.

+## Why Does It Matter?

+Traditional cybersecurity focuses on technical exploits, but GenAI Red Teaming also examines how AI models can produce harmful or deceptive outputs.
+As AI systems influence critical decisions, ensuring their safety and alignment with organizational values is crucial.
+GenAI Red Teaming helps organizations address unique security challenges, mitigate novel risks, and build trust in AI deployments.

 ## The Value of Red Teaming

 AI red teaming is a critical practice for ensuring the safety, security, and trustworthiness of generative AI systems.
 By simulating adversarial behaviors and probing for vulnerabilities, red teaming helps organizations: